Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 The simplest way to use pyATS

 Genie redefines how network engineers perform testing and scripting.
-It comes out of the box with all the bits needed for Network Test Automation.
-Meaning that network engineers and NetDevOps can be productive day one with Genie's readily available, holistic and model-driven libraries.
+It comes out of the box with all the bits needed for Network Test Automation, meaning that network engineers and NetDevOps can be productive day one with Genie's readily available, holistic and model-driven libraries.
-Genie builds on pyATS to provide
+Genie builds on pyATS to provide:

 - a simple command line interface (no Python knowledge needed)
-- a pool of reusable testcases
+- a pool of reusable test cases
 - a Pythonic library for more complex scripting

 For this lab we'll start using with using Genie and getting comfortable then move onto the flexibility that the pyATS framework offers.